lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Retransmission Timer: this timer can be used by a SCHC Fragment sender to set a timeout on expecting a SCHC ACK.

 * Attempts: this counter counts the requests for a missing SCHC ACK.
-MAX_ACK_REQUESTS is the threshold at which the SCHC Fragment sender changes behavior.
+MAX_ACK_REQUESTS is the threshold at which the SCHC Fragment sender stops sending requests.

+### Header Fields

 The SCHC F/R messages use the following fields (see the related formats in {{Fragfor}})